 Physical dependence occurs in consistently heavy drinkers.
 Since their bodies have adapted to the presence of alcohol, they suffer withdrawal symptoms if they suddenly stop drinking.
 Withdrawal symptoms range from jumpiness, sleeplessness, sweating, and poor appetite, to tremors (“the shakes”), convulsions. hallucinations. and sometimes death.

-Alcohol abuse can take a negative toll on people's lives, fostering violence or a deterioration of personal relationships.
+Alcohol abuse can take a negative toll on the drinker’s life, fostering violence or a deterioration of personal relationships.
 Alcoholic behavior can interfere with school or career goals and lead to unemployment.

-Long term alcohol abuse poses a variety of health risks, such as as liver damage and an increased risk for heart disease.
-Fetal Alcohol Syndrome may result from a pregnant woman's drinking alcohol; this condition causes facial abnormalities in the child, as well as growth retardation and brain damage, which often is manifested by intellectual difficulties or behavioral problems.
+Long-term alcohol abuse poses a variety of health risks, such as liver damage and increased risk of heart disease.
+Fetal Alcohol Syndrome may result when a pregnant woman drinks alcohol; this condition causes facial abnormalities in the child, as well as growth retardation and brain damage, which often is manifested by intellectual difficulties or behavioral problems.

 The effects of any drug depend on several factors: